ciDSproj/ciDSproj.github.io/_dataanalysis/dataanalysis-3.md

 collection: portfolio
 ---

-The project contains data cleaning and preprocessing, visualization, and analysis of the Students Exam Scores dataset from [Kaggle](https://www.kaggle.com/datasets/desalegngeb/students-exam-scores).

 - *Cleaned and preprocessed data (inputting missing values in numerical and categorical columns, creating new features)*
 - *Gained insights from descriptive statistics and variables distributions*